Things to Do in Durham this Week

 Even More Ways to Find Events in Durham

-Discover Durham has launched an app!
+Discover Durham has an app!
 Now, you can access our event calendar, updated daily, plus curated itineraries, challenges and a handy map to help you find even more things to do, places to eat and drink and more, all from your phone.

 Noteworthy Events in Durham this Week